A new fellowship for researchers of Black heritage

 Funding is for 4 years and covers the fellow’s salary, research expenses and overheads to a total value of £690,000.
 Relocation and visa costs for the applicant and their dependants can be included outside of the £690k limit.

 Who can apply?
-Applicants must have just completed their PhD (or will have completed it by the time the funding starts - between October 2024 and January 2025) and have less than 24 months full-time postdoctoral experience by the closing date of the round (24 January 2024).
-Career breaks and additional circumstances will be taken into account.
+Applicants must self-identify as having Black heritage, have just completed their PhD, or will have completed it by the time the funding starts and have less than 24 months full-time postdoctoral experience by the closing date of the round (19th November 2024).
+Career breaks and additional circumstances will be taken into account. *Updated for this round*: Applicants must be a UK national, OR have completed a part of your education in the UK through your Undergraduate, Master's or PHD degree studies, or hold/have held a postdoctoral researcher position in the UK.

 Oxford Physics process: In order to ensure fit for scheme the department is running an expression of interest (EOI) stage.
 Applications will be assessed based on the Royal Society’s criteria for the scheme*.
 We will endeavour to support all suitable applicants however should demand be high we will select a number of candidates based on the scheme criteria, therefore the EOI stage should be taken seriously.